Tencent/puerts/README.md

 ## Select Script Engine

+Currently puerts supports three script engines: v8, quickjs, nodejs, choose the one that suits you.

 * V8 (default): Generally excellent performance, moderate code size, only includes the implementation of the ECMAScript specification, does not include Node.js API or browser API.

 * QuickJS: Performance is not as good as V8, does not support debugging, but has a small code size, suitable for scenarios where code size is critical.